Updated: July 25, 2019

 Lengthening sales cycles.

 Historically, these retail-heavy holidays were concentrated on a single day or over a week’s time.
 In recent years, however, holiday sales have come to blur together with Black Friday simply representing a marker along the holiday shopping cycle that runs from November through the end of December.
-Each year the deals start earlier and run longer.
-In 2017, total U.S. holiday sales (during Nov-Dec) totaled in nearly $700B, but Black Friday (Thanksgiving Day + Black Friday) only made up approximately $8B of that total, proving that the sales cycles are lengthening and consumers shopping outside the historic timelines.
+Each year the deals start earlier and run longer — and 2019 will be no exception.

 With changing holiday shopping timelines, competition is fierce.
 If a consumer is only going to buy one big ticket item during the eCommerce peak season, they may not mind where it comes from…or exactly when in the holiday season they place their order as long as it arrives in time.
 This changing pattern highlights the truth of the old phrase ‘the early bird gets the worm’…which now applies equally to retailers as they race to be the first to have an enticing sale for consumers during this vastly lengthened holiday season.